orionrobots/orionrobots.github.io/content/2019/02/2019-02-15-3d-printed-holder-for-the-piwars-usb-battery.md

 title: 3D Printed Holder For The PiWars USB Battery
 layout: post
 ---
 I've finally designed a USB Battery mount for my PiWars 2019 robot.
 I designed the mount in Fusion 360, and this is the first iteration that I can 3D print.
+This article contains paid links.

 ![The USB Battery Compartment For My PiWars 2019 Robot](/galleries/2019/02/14-printable-usb-battery-holder/chassis-assembly-v67.png){:class="img-responsive"}